No-Plans/local-list/README.md

 ## Usage
 1. In your local folder open list.csv, add/edit your entries.
 Columns are separated by commas.
-2. Save file: that's it, the list is automatically updated on the dat and https addresses.
+2. Save file: the list is automatically updated on the dat and https addresses.

 ## Example